Michael Geruso, the University of Texas at Austin and NBER, and Timothy J. Layton and Daniel Prinz, Harvard University

 By steering patients to cost-effective substitutes, the tiered design of prescription drug formularies can improve the efficiency of healthcare consumption in the presence of moral hazard.
 However, a long theoretical literature describes how contract design can also be used to screen consumers by profitability.
 In this paper, Geruso, Layton, and Prinz study this type of screening in the ACA Health Insurance Exchanges.
 They first show that despite large regulatory transfers that neutralize selection incentives for most consumer types, some consumers are unprofitable in a way that is predictable by their prescription drug demand.
 Then, using a difference-in-differences strategy that compares Exchange formularies where these selection incentives exist to employer plan formularies where they do not, authors show that Exchange insurers design formularies as screening devices that are differentially unattractive to unprofitable consumer types.
 This results in inefficiently low levels of coverage for the corresponding drugs in equilibrium.
 Although this type of contract distortion has been highlighted in the prior theoretical literature, until now empirical evidence has been rare.
 The impact on out-of-pocket costs for consumers affected by the distortion is substantialpotentially thousands of dollars per yearand the distortion creates an equilibrium in which contracts that efficiently trade off moral hazard and risk protection cannot exist.

-Lorenzo Casaburi, University of Zurich, and Jack J. Willis, Harvard University
+Lorenzo Casaburi, the University of Zurich, and Jack J. Willis, Harvard University

 The gains from insurance arise from the transfer of income across states.
 Yet, by requiring that the premium be paid upfront, standard insurance products also transfer income across time.
 Casaburi and Willis show that this intertemporal transfer can help explain low insurance demand, especially among the poor, and in a randomized control trial in Kenya they test a crop insurance product which removes it.
 The product is interlinked with a contract farming scheme: as with other inputs, the buyer of the crop offers the insurance and deducts the premium from farmer revenues at harvest time.
 The take-up rate is 72%, compared to 5% for the standard upfront contract, and take-up is highest among poorer farmers.
 Additional experiments and outcomes indicate that liquidity constraints, present bias, and counter-party risk are all important constraints on the demand for standard insurance.
 Finally, evidence from a natural experiment in the United States, exploiting a change in the timing of the premium payment for Federal Crop Insurance, shows that the transfer across time also affects insurance adoption in developed countries.